7 Din Mohabbat In: Box office

-Home Media
+Home media

 Saat din Mohhabat In was made available for streaming on Netflix.

-Critical Reception
+Critical reception

 The film generally gathered positive reviews but some criticised it for its storyline and noted resemblance to Bollywood movies.

 Shaheera Anwar from The Express Tribune gave a positive review with a rating of 3.5/5, stating All in all, 7DMI boasts of power-packed performances which will keep you entertained, even if you don't quite take to the script.
 She praised the film's direction, dialogues and cast, and rewarded the film with the verdict as If you're looking for beautiful sets, hilarious punch lines and some PG-rated comedy, 7DMI is your best bet.

-Aamna Haider Isani of Something Haute described the film as absurd, and noted that It's a suspension of all logic and senses, encouraging you to take creative control and believe in the impossible.
-It's also absurd enough to allow you to believe in love, magic and the unexpected.
-She appreciated the film's writing, direction and special effects, stating Kudos to Faisal Bari Khan for writing such an emancipated script and to Farjad and Meenu for directing it to perfection.
-Attention to detail and special effects in the film are commendable.
+Omair Alavi of Samaa TV praised the unique storyline, believable characters, and performances of the cast, including Sheheryar Munawwar, Mahira Khan, and Jawed Sheikh, but criticized the unnecessary and poorly executed item song and the slow-paced first half, also noting similarities with foreign films like Bedazzled and Cinderella.

 Asjad Khan of HIP praised its visual effects and wrote that "It’s very safe to say that 7DMI has utilized CGI and sound design better than any other Pakistani film".
 The editor also praised its screenplay and all in all praised the actors especially Mahira Khan and wrote "In a very different role Mahira Khan proves that she is a versatile actress".